Recursos para la recuperación del abuso de sustancias en Nueva York

 How Is NA Different Than Group Therapy?

-If you have attended group therapy as part of your treatment and liked it, you might benefit from NA meetings on Long Island.
+If you have attended terapia de grupo as part of your treatment and liked it, you might benefit from NA meetings on Long Island.
 But you should understand the differences between group therapy and 12-step programs.

 NA meetings aren’t about giving advice.
 Facilitators and members usually avoid commenting on their experiences altogether.
 Instead, it’s a place for you to express your challenges, setbacks, and successes.